Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: Properties of the linearized operator

 \subsubsection{Step 1 of the proof: the linearized elastic operator}

-We recall hypodissipativity results for the semigroup associated to the linearized elastic Boltzmann equation which are proved in~\cite{GMM}.
-Among other things, the following is proved in this paper (Theorem~4.2): \begin{theo} There are constructive constants $C \ge 1$, $\alpha>0$, such that the operator $\LL_0$ satisfies in $\EE_0$:
+We recall hypodissipativity results for the semigroup associated to the linearized elastic Boltzmann equation which are straightforward adaptations of~\cite[Theorem~4.2]{GMM}. \begin{theo} There are constructive constants $C \ge 1$, $\alpha_1>0$, such that the operator $\LL_0$ satisfies in $E_0$ and $E_1$: